CookieShade/BETA.js/README.md

 BETA.js is a library, not a framework.

+##### BEtter Than Advanced.js

-Thanks to Mikael Tylmad and Pontus Walck for creating [advanced.js](https://github.com/datorklubben/Spelprogrammering-med-JavaScript-och-Canvas) (documentation in Swedish), the primary inspiration for this library.
+Thanks to Mikael Tylmad and Pontus Walck for creating [advanced.js](https://github.com/datorklubben/Spelprogrammering-med-JavaScript-och-Canvas), the primary inspiration for this library.